microsoft/language-server-protocol/_specifications/lsp/3.18/language/moniker.md

 	scheme = 'scheme',

 	/**
-	 * The moniker is globally unique
+	 * The moniker is globally unique.
 	 */
 	global = 'global'
 }